OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details the creation of a loading spinner using only CSS.
-No JavaScript is required.
-This example uses CSS3 animations and transforms to achieve the effect.
+This document details how to create a smooth, visually appealing loading spinner using only CSS.
+No JavaScript is required!
+We'll leverage CSS animations and transformations to achieve this effect.
+This example uses standard CSS, but could easily be adapted for a framework like Tailwind CSS by replacing the inline styles with Tailwind classes.

 **Description of the Styling:**

-The spinner is a square containing four circular elements.
-These elements rotate around their center point using CSS animations.
-The key is utilizing the `@keyframes` rule to define the animation, and `animation` property to apply it to the elements.
-We use `transform: rotate()` to control the rotation, and `animation-timing-function` for a smooth rotation.
-We'll use border-radius to make them into circles.
-The position absolute positioning allows for independent rotation of the elements within the parent container.
+The spinner is created using a single pseudo-element (`::before`) on a parent container.
+We use CSS animations to rotate the element continuously, creating the spinning effect.
+The `border-radius` property makes the element circular, and the different border colors create the spinner's distinct look.

 **Full Code:**